jan-kreischer/FedRL-for-IoT-Security/README.md

 # FedRL for IT-Sec

 This work pays large tribute to Timo Schenk's work on RL based MTD deployment that can be found [here](https://github.com/Leitou/rl-based-mtd).
-A full documentation of this work including the theoretical background can be found in the PDF report.
+A full documentation of this work including the theoretical background can be found in the [PDF-report](report.pdf).

 ## 1. Introduction/ Motivation
 Federated Reinforcement Learning for Private and Collaborative Selection of Moving Target Defense Mechanisms for IoT Devices Security.